 The Company's Canadian investment fund, dealer and asset management businesses are subject to Canadian provincial and territorial securities laws.
-Manulife Asset Management Limited ("MAML") is registered as a portfolio manager with the securities commissions in all Canadian provinces and territories, as an investment fund manager in the provinces of Ontario, Newfoundland and Labrador and Quebec, as a commodity trading manager in Ontario, and as a derivatives portfolio manager in Quebec.
-Manulife Asset Management Investments Inc. ("MAMII") is registered as an exempt market dealer with the securities commissions in all Canadian provinces and territories.
-MAML and MAMII are subject to regulation by the applicable provincial securities regulators.
-Manulife Securities Investment Services Inc. ("MSISI") is registered under provincial and territorial securities laws to sell mutual funds across Canada and is subject to regulation by the applicable provincial and territorial securities regulators as well as the Mutual Fund Dealers Association ("MFDA"), a self-regulatory organization.
+Manulife Investment Management Limited ("MIML") is registered as a portfolio manager with the securities commissions in all Canadian provinces and territories, as an investment fund manager in the provinces of Ontario, Newfoundland and Labrador and Quebec, as a commodity trading manager in Ontario, and as a derivatives portfolio manager in Quebec.
+Manulife Investment Management Distributors Inc. ("MIMDI") is registered as an exempt market dealer with the securities commissions in all Canadian provinces and territories.
+MIML and MIMDI are subject to regulation by the applicable provincial securities regulators.
+Manulife Securities Investment Services Inc. ("MSISI") is registered under provincial and territorial securities regulators as well as the Mutual Fund Dealers Association ("MFDA"), a self-regulatory organization.
 MSISI is also registered as an exempt market dealer in all Canadian provinces and territories.
 Manulife Securities Incorporated ("MSI") is registered under provincial and territorial securities laws to sell investments across Canada and is subject to regulation by the provincial and territorial securities regulators as well as the Investment Industry Regulatory Association of Canada ("IIROC"), a self-regulatory organization.
 MSI is also registered as a derivatives dealer in Quebec.